2013 America's Cup

 The 34th America's Cup was a series of yacht races held in San Francisco Bay in September 2013.
-The series was contested between the defender Oracle Team USA team representing the Golden Gate Yacht Club, and the challenger Emirates Team New Zealand representing the Royal New Zealand Yacht Squadron.
+The series was contested between the defender Oracle Team USA team, representing the Golden Gate Yacht Club, and the challenger Emirates Team New Zealand, representing the Royal New Zealand Yacht Squadron.

-The format was changed radically to a best of 17, and Oracle Team USA defended the America's Cup by a score of 9 to 8 after Team New Zealand had built an 8 to 1 lead.
+The 2013 Cup saw the format changed from previous iterations to a best of 17, making it the longest America's Cup event by both number of days and number of races.
 Team New Zealand won the right to challenge for the Cup by previously winning the 2013 Louis Vuitton Cup.
-The 34th America's Cup's race schedule was the longest ever, in terms of number of days and number of races, and the first since the 25th America's Cup to feature both teams in a match point situation.
+The challengers initially built an 8-1 lead, before Oracle Team USA won 8 consecutive races and successfully defended the title.
+As a result, the Cup became the first since the 1983 America's Cup to feature both teams in a match point situation.

 Background

 The Golden Gate Yacht Club defeated Société Nautique de Genève in the 2010 America's Cup to become the Defenders of the 2013 America's Cup.
 The first Challenger of Record for the 34th Cup was Club Nautico di Roma, and a joint press conference was held on May 6, 2010, to plan for the event.
 The planning process was to include a definition of new rules and an independent management team.